 Cohos Trail is a 162-mile trail that runs from Crawford Notch to the Canadian border in Pittsburg.
 There are several day hike opportunities along the length, numerous spurs and hikes within Pittsburg with a great deal of remote territory where you may never meet another human being.
 We can provide a map of the trail and advice on where to pick it up.

 Washburn Family Forest

 This property includes more than six miles of pristine shoreline along the Upper Connecticut River, a regionally significant deer yard and an important snowmobile trail.
 It is now the Forest Society’s largest forest reservation north of the notches.
 The Washburn Family Forest and its 2,121 acres are open to hiking, mountain biking, fishing, and hunting.

 Autumn comes early to the mountains of northern New Hampshire, and especially so here in the Great North Woods, which is some 80 miles north of the White Mountains.

 Colors begin to change as the calendar flips its page to September.
 The leaves are beautiful all month long, usually peaking during the last two weeks of September.
 That’s nearly two weeks ahead of the White Mountains and the rest of the state.

 Moose begin their ‘rut’ in early to mid-September.
 This is the best time to see the bulls with their antlers at their season’s fullest growth.
-Moose regrow their antlers each year to impress the lady moose.
+Moose regrow their antlers each year.
 Large bull moose are often seen in September!